Dolly-p10/DSA-Capstone-Project-Case-Study-1/README.md

 This Data Analysis project explores Amazon product and customer review data to uncover actionable insights.
 The goal is to support better decision-making in areas like product improvement, marketing strategy, and customer engagement through structured Excel-based analysis.

+### Data Sources

+The dataset was sourced from a Digital Learning Management System (LMS) platform as part of a case study project.

 ### Project Problem

 In a highly competitive e-commerce environment like Amazon, businesses often struggle to interpret massive volumes of product and customer review data effectively.
 Without proper analysis: